 Tatajia (West face approach)

-Tatajia route is shorter, more popular and as beautiful.
-From the start point at Tatajia Saddle (2610m) to the Main Peak (3952m), it covers a distance of 10.9km.
-Trekkers spend one night at Paiyun Lodge (3460m/8.5km), at pre-dawn climb another 2.4km from the lodge to the Main Peak to catch the sunrise view.
-This last 2.4km to the Main Peak can be a bit of a scramble on rocks with strong wind, especially at the last stretch, famously known as the wind tunnel.
-After catching the sunrise and descend to Paiyun Lodge for a quick brunch, trekkers will retrace the route back to the start point of the trek at Tatajia Saddle.
+Tatajia route is shorter and more popular.
+The total distance from the start point at Tatajia Saddle (2610m) to the Main Peak (3952m) is 10.9km.
+Trekkers spend one night at Paiyun Lodge (3460m/8.5km).
+At pre-dawn, trekkers climb another 2.4km from the lodge to the Main Peak to catch the sunrise view.
+This last 2.4km to the Main Peak is a bit of a scramble on narrow and steep rocky terrain.
+Strong wind is a common occurrence on the summit trail, especially at the last stretch, famously known as the wind tunnel.
+After catching the sunrise, descend to Paiyun Lodge for a quick brunch and retrace the route back to the start point of the trek at Tatajia Saddle.

 The popular trekking seasons are: